ANTHONY. EST. 2026 · CNY (315) 281-9639 Client Portal Start Build

 Service area pages are the most underused seasonal SEO tool.
 Instead of one generic “Landscaping Services” page, create seasonal variants: “Spring Cleanup in Oneida County,” “Fall Leaf Removal in Rome,” “Winter Snow Removal in New Hartford.”
 Each page targets a specific seasonal need in a specific location, capturing search volume that generic pages miss entirely.

 Your GBP profile should rotate with the seasons.
 Photos, posts, services, and even business descriptions can be updated to reflect current capabilities.
-A pool company that switches its GBP category to “Swimming Pool Service” in March and back to “Pool Closing Service” in September is signaling relevance to both customers and algorithms.
+A pool company can emphasize openings in March, maintenance in June, and closings in September.
+The profile should tell customers what is available now, not what was available six months ago.

 The businesses that win seasonal SEO think in annual cycles, not monthly campaigns.
 They plan content six months ahead, publish before demand peaks, and maintain visibility through the off-season with helpful, non-promotional content that keeps their domain authority warm until the next surge begins.